Freetrade review summary

 What is the minimum deposit at Freetrade?

-- Basic account - standard account for stock and ETF trading
+- Freetrade Basic - standard account for stock and ETF trading, part of all the subscription plans

 How to open your account

-Freetrade's account opening is user-friendly and very fast.
-It took ~10-15 minutes until our account was completed.
+Freetrade's account opening is user-friendly and fast.
+It took around 10-15 minutes until our account was set up.

 The 6 steps of opening an account at Freetrade:

-- Give your personal details, like name, date of birth
+- Give your personal details, like name, date of birth, NI (national insurance) number.

-If you fail Freetrade's digital verification process, you have to upload your docs to verify your ID and residency.
-Passport, driving license, national ID are accepted for proof of ID.
-Tax bill, utility bill, bank statement, HMRC/DWP correspondence are accepted for proof of address.
+If your digital verification process failed, you will have to upload your documents to verify your ID and residency.
+Passport, driving license or national ID are all accepted as proof of identity.
+You can use a tax bill, utility bill, bank statement or HMRC/DWP correspondence as proof of address.

 Deposit and withdrawal

-Freetrade's deposit and withdrawal processes are user-friendly and free.
-On the negative side, credit/debit cards are not accepted and you can only open GBP accounts.
+Deposits and withdrawals are user-friendly and free.
+On the negative side, no credit cards are accepted and the only available base currency is GBP.

-A convenient way to save on the currency conversion fees is by opening a multi-currency bank account.
-Revolut or Transferwise both offer bank accounts in several currencies with great currency exchange rates as well as free or cheap international bank transfers.
-The account opening only takes a few minutes on your phone.
+A convenient way to save on currency conversion fees is by opening a multi-currency bank account at a digital bank.
+These usually offer bank accounts in several currencies with great currency exchange rates as well as free or cheap international bank transfers.
+Opening an account takes only a few minutes on your phone.

 Deposit fees and options

 Freetrade charges no deposit fees.
-You can use bank transfer, and as an alternative, Apple Pay, Google Pay as deposit options.
-Credit and debit cards are not accepted.
+You can use bank transfer, Apple Pay and Google Pay as deposit and withdrawal options.
+But you need a UK bank account and go through verification through a bank transfer before you initiate a withdrawal.
+You can fund your account using a debit card, but credit cards are not accepted.

 A bank transfer can take several business days.
 You can only deposit money from accounts that are in your name.

 Freetrade charges no withdrawal fees if you choose 'non-same-day' withdrawal.
-The same-day withdrawals have a £5 fee.
+Same-day withdrawals have a £5 fee.

-For withdrawal, you can only use bank transfer.
+For withdrawals, you can only use bank transfers and electronic wallets.

 How long does it take to withdraw money from Freetrade?
 We tested the bank transfer withdrawal and it took 2 business days.